CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 python train_flow.py
 ```

 Congratulations!
-You've created a training pipeline to train a model with Prefect.
+You've created a workflow to train a model with Prefect and creates a new Bento for that model in the Bento model store.
+In production, you would create a separate flow to pull the latest bento model from the model store, test it, and deploy it to a production environment if it passes the tests.
+Since the goal of this tutorial is not to create a continuous retraining system, we will build out the rest of the pipeline in another tutorial.

 ## Prefect Deployments